-This study may provide a useful and relevant as well as complementary information to understand the properties of the nuclear matter or neutron star and quark matter as well as QCD phase transition in particular in the $T-\rho_B/\rho_0$ plane of phase diagrams.
-To be relevant and more realistic for studying the properties of neutron star or quark matter, other interesting issues related to this study is to include the rotation effect.
-Also, it would be more interesting to calculate the vacuum QCD condensate and meson properties at finite baryon density (nuclear medium) in the consistent model, namely in the NJL model or other more sophisticated models, which is a difficult and challenging task, with considering the U(1) axial anomaly as well as the rotation effect.
+Finally, this study may provide a useful and relevant for a complementary information to understand the properties of the nuclear matter or neutron star, and quark matter as well as QCD phase transition, in particular in the $T-\rho_B/\rho_0$ plane of phase diagrams.
+To be relevant and more realistic for studying the properties of neutron star or quark matter, another interesting issue related to this study to be included is the rotation effect.
+Moreover, it would be more interesting and challenging to calculate QCD chiral condensate and meson properties at baryon density (in nuclear medium at quark level) in the consistent model, namely in the NJL model or other more sophisticated models.
 These issues will be addressed in our future work.